ncatlab/nlab-content/pages/3/2/0/3/3023/content.md

 In the theory of Riemann surfaces, there are several important theorems.
 Here are two:

-*The [[Riemann-Roch theorem]], which analyzes the vector space of meromorphic functions satisfying certain conditions on zeros and poles
+* The [[Riemann-Roch theorem]], which analyzes the vector space of meromorphic functions satisfying certain conditions on zeros and poles;
-*The [[uniformization theorem]], which partially classifies Riemann surfaces
+* The [[uniformization theorem]], which partially classifies Riemann surfaces.